redwrasse/convstacks/README.md

 This library is built on the [Pytorch API](https://pytorch.org/docs/stable/index.html).

 ### Background

-A library for building wavenet-like models: generative auto-regressive models with large receptive fields.
+Wavenet-like models are generative auto-regressive models with large receptive fields.
 The canonical example is of course [Wavenet](https://arxiv.org/pdf/1609.03499.pdf) itself.

-Wavenet is just one in a family of models providing long receptive fields with a reasonable number of parameters.
-The specific model depends on the data and use case.
-This library is intended to help build appropriate models within this family with reduced work, rather than present the current state of the art.
+This project explores developing a suitable high-level API for training generative models with Wavenet-like architecture with minimal expertise required of the user.

-As a first step this library just exposes the parameters of wavenet-type models: number of layers, dilation rate, internal channel size, etc. Nothing too special there.
-And those parameters can be altered by hyperparameter tuning.
-As a second step, a more ambitious goal, it makes sense to help specify/constrain these parameters based on the specific data being trained- its correlation lengths and desired resolution, for example.
-These constraints could then facilitate more efficient hyperparameter search.
-Two desired properties: should not train on white noise, should train with one layer on the ar(2) model.
+Instead of training a state-of-the-art architecture, the system should produce a generative model for the given datum (like an audio file) with a sufficient receptive field size and meeting additional possibly specified high-level constraints, like model granularity, or training and prediction times.

 ### Concepts